The Longest Continually-Running Theatre Group in BC

 Youth Troupe

-Join us every Tuesday at 7:00 pm for our Youth Troupe gathering and experience some of what the Improv'ables enjoy!
+Join us every Monday at 7:00 pm for our Youth Troupe gathering and experience some of what the Improv'ables enjoy!

 There are also other activities that can be found on our Playreadings & Auditions page.